 - The Twilight Zone episode "A Most Unusual Camera".
 It shows the future.

 - In Warehouse 13, Artie has a camera which turns the people it takes pictures of into pictures, specifically life-sized cardboard cutouts.
 A second picture puts them back to normal.
 Another episode had Man Rey's camera, which could steal youth from one person and give it to another.

 - Black Scorpion villian Flashpoint has a Magical Camera that let him to take PhantomZonePictures

 - In the music video for Amy Grant's "Takes a Little Time," an instant camera reveals snapshots of the subjects' future.
 For example, a man who steals the camera and snaps himself is horrified to see a photo of himself dead.

-- The Pictograph in The Legend of Zelda: The Wind Waker functions more or less like a normal camera, except that it develops instantly and can only keep three pictures at once.
-In order to upgrade it to the Deluxe Picto Box, which takes colour pictures, you need to capture and use a special kind of fairy that emits prismatic light.
+- The Picto Box in The Legend of Zelda: The Wind Waker functions more or less like a normal camera, except that it develops instantly and can only keep three pictures at once.
+In order to upgrade it to the Deluxe Picto Box, which takes colour pictures, you need to capture and use a special kind of firefly that emits prismatic light.
 In the HD remake, the Picto Box can now hold 12 images at once, and the firefly is no longer needed to upgrade it (Lampshaded if you give Lenzo the firefly anyways).